-Elder Abuse is a broad term and includes the physical, emotional or financial abuse of a older person.
-Financial abuse is most commonly seen here at Mitchells Solicitors.
+Elder Abuse is a broad term and includes the physical, emotional or financial abuse of an older person.

 Here are some examples of financial elder abuse:

 Acquaintances of older people suddenly becoming very close who through fraud or threats excludes other members of the family and hijacks the finances of the older person.

 Attorneys under a Power of Attorney documents obtaining an early inheritance.